dodonut/MIT-opencourseware/6.0001/README.md

 # Course taken FREE at OCW.MIT.EDU

 ### 6.0001 - INTRODUCTION TO COMPUTER SCIENCE AND PROGRAMMING IN PYTHON
-### 6.0002 - INTRODUCTION TO COMPUTATIONAL THINKING AND DATA SCIENCE

-#### This folder contains the assignments and statements for all problem set in this course (two courses actually, but a sequence)
+#### This folder contains the assignments and statements for all problem set in this course

 #### Intructor(s)
 - Dr. Ana Bell